Understanding the complexities of residential care rights.

 And just because someone’s in a nursing home and their body’s breaking down through the natural processes of growing old, that doesn’t mean that, well, their death or their treatment is excusable.
 They’re not expendable and they have a right to dignity at the end of their life.
 But if they’re not being treated right, if they’re being tied up against their will, which I’ve seen happen, believe it or not, overly medicated, they’re not being allowed to achieve the highest degree of normalcy, that’s not right.
 And that’s the test I use when I look at nursing home cases.
 That ain’t right.

-Contact Us for a Free Consultation
+Contact Us for a Low-cost Consultation

 So if you have that situation, call me, Oklahoma residential care neglect attorney Mike Ashworth at TulsaPersonalInjuryLawyer.Pro or 918-924-5528.
 Let us help you navigate the complexities and legal aspects of residential care in Oklahoma.
-We offer a free consultation to discuss your specific situation and provide guidance on the next steps to take.
+We offer a initial consultation to discuss your specific situation and provide guidance on the next steps to take.
 Don’t hesitate to reach out for support.